Half-Life 2: Lost Coast: High-dynamic-range rendering

 The goal of Lost Coast was to demonstrate the new high-dynamic-range rendering implemented into the Source game engine.
 Valve first attempted to implement high-dynamic-range rendering in Source in late 2003.
 The first method stored textures in RGBA color space, allowing for multisample anti-aliasing and pixel shaders to be used, but this prevented alpha mapping and fog effects from working correctly, as well as making textures appear sharp and jagged.
 The second method involved saving two versions of a texture: one with regular data, and the other with overbrightening data.
 However, this technique did not allow for multisample anti-aliasing and consumed twice as much video card memory, making it infeasible.
 The third method, shown at the E3 convention in 2005, used floating-point data to define the RGB color space, allowing for reasonably efficient storage of the high-dynamic-range data.
 However, this method also did not allow for multisample anti-aliasing, and was only compatible with Nvidia video cards, leaving ATI cards unable to run high dynamic range.
-The fourth and final method compromised between the second and third methods, using overbrightening textures sparingly and allowing ATI cards to render HDR in a different way to the Nvidia ones while nearly producing the same result.
+The fourth and final method compromised between the second and third methods, using overbrightening textures sparingly and allowing ATI cards to render HDR in a different way from the Nvidia ones while nearly producing the same result.

 The final version of Valve's high-dynamic-range technology adds a significant number of lighting effects to the engine, aimed at making the game appear more realistic.
 Bloom shading was introduced, blurring bright edges in the game world and emulating a camera's overexposure to light.
 This is combined with exposure control to tailor the effect to represent the human eye.
 For example, as the player exits a dark area into a light area, the new area is initially glaringly bright, but quickly darkens, representing the adjustment of the player character's eyes to the light.
 New cube mapping techniques allow the reflection cast by an object to correspond with the brightness of the light source, and lightmaps enable light bouncing and global illumination to be taken into account in the rendering.
 Refraction effects were added to make light account for the physical attributes of an object and to emulate the way light is reflected by water.
 The Lost Coast level is specifically designed to showcase these effects.
 It uses the sea and beach as opportunities to demonstrate water-based effects, the monastery to demonstrate bloom from its whitewash walls, and the sanctuary to provide the means to show refraction through stained glass windows and cube maps on golden urns and candlesticks.

 As a technology showcase, Valve considered Lost Coast to have very demanding system requirements.
 The game runs on computers with specifications lower than what is recommended, albeit without some key features such as high dynamic range.
 If a non-high-dynamic-range-capable card is used, the developer commentary is changed slightly to reflect this.
 For example, Valve president Gabe Newell would describe the effects that are seen differently.